 NRMN is a nationwide consortium of biomedical professionals and institutions collaborating to provide enhanced networking, professional development, research resources and mentorship experiences.

 While diversity takes work, it is in the best interest of science—and society—to create a bigger us.
 Diverse teams have been shown to be more innovative and productive.
-In this video, Maggie Werner-Washburne shares examples and strategies to make a bigger us and build a more diverse and inclusive scientific community that can help find the best solutions to hard problems our world faces.
+In this video, Maggie Werner-Washburne shares examples and strategies to make a bigger us and build a more diverse and inclusive scientific community that can help find the best solutions to the hard problems our world faces.

 In this video, David Burgess describes the National Research Mentoring Network (NRMN), an NIH-funded initiative created to support the training and career development of individuals from groups traditionally underrepresented in the biomedical, behavioral, clinical and social science research careers.
 NRMN will provide resources to enable mentees across career stages, as well as mentors, to engage in productive, supportive and culturally responsive mentoring relationships.